-The TrueCommand dashboard gives quick status overviews of the TrueNAS systems it is connected to.
+The TrueCommand dashboard provides status overviews of each connected TrueNAS system.

 For information on the Top Bar and its options, refer to the Interface Overview article in the Getting Started Documentation.